 Below is the current clear sky forecast for the campground, please click on it to see our forecast viewing conditions;

-This obviously needs to be said so people will understand it.
 We do a weekly stargazing WEATHER PERMITTING and with PROPER INTEREST, this means clear skies, not 10,20 or 30% covered.
 There is nothing more frustrating to an astronomer than rolling cloud cover or high cloud cover, it ruins viewing and causes unneeded wear because of constant slewing of the equipment to targets!
-The other thing that needs to be said is if you are coming to stargaze you must note that at the time of your reservation that you are coming for stargazing, 40 people just showing up with the assumption they will get stargaze is not going to happen.
+If you are coming to stargaze you must note that at the time of your reservation that you are coming for stargazing, 40 people just showing up with the assumption they will get to stargaze is not going to happen.
 We can accommodate those numbers but must know in advance.
-To accommodate those numbers requires a couple of hours set up time, and when you check in at 6pm and announce you want to stargaze when we have had no interest shown in the previous days or notes with reservations, we WILL NOT BE planning on doing a session, we have not eaten our dinner, no help has been scheduled on duty, so in short your poor planning and communication is not our crisis.
+To accommodate those numbers requires a couple of hours set up time, and when you check in at 6pm and announce you want to stargaze when we have had no interest shown in the previous days or notes with reservations, we WILL NOT BE planning on doing a session, we have not eaten our dinner, no help has been scheduled on duty.
 We can not guarantee stargazing as we can not control the weather, but we can guarantee ability to stargaze with the proper weather conditions present and if line of communication is kept and planning can occur.
-Please understand when we can not get out on a Friday or Saturday we are just as disappointed as you, and when we have many people waiting that we were unaware of it is also a disappointment that we could not provide the service.
-We will make a decision on stargazing weather by 8:00pm on Friday and Saturday, if it is cloudy we will not set up even if it clears after that due to the time it takes.
+Please understand when we can not get out on a Saturday we are just as disappointed as you, and when we have many people waiting that we were unaware of it is also a disappointment that we could not provide the service.
+We will make a decision on stargazing weather by 7:00pm on Friday and Saturday, if it is cloudy we will not set up even if it clears after that due to the time it takes.
 Regards Dale H.

 Our permanent combination star gazing and star party field opened 12/25/18, it is a unique addition for all astronomers and has some unique features.
-We are in the process of adding tent sites on the South and West sides so you can drive up, park, stay in view of your gear and leave it set up.
+Tent sites on the South side so you can drive up, park, stay in view of your gear and leave it set up are open.
 We are also planning on installing 10 full hookup RV sites on the North Side.
-We have a temporary pavillion and fire pit installed on the North West corner.
+We have a small pavilion and fire pit installed on the North West corner.

 As you can see Stargazing is great from everywhere here in the campground due to dark skies lighting, light pollution control and of course the naturally dark skies area of the Okefenokee area.